 Needle size, depth of impression, the angle, and speed of the procedure all play a role into how the pigment molecules are arranged or housed permanently in the dermis.
 Because pigment molecules are larger than bacteria or epithelial cells, the body’s natural scavenger cells (which fight foreign entities and infections) are unable to take the pigment away.
 This is why pigment is permanent.

 Directly after the SMP procedure, the color of the pigment will look the most vibrant and detailed.
 This is the case for any provider because as the needle punctures the epidermis (upper layer of skin) to get to the dermis (the second layer of skin), pigment is deposited in the puncture sites in the epidermis.
 Over the next 30 days a new epidermis replaces the punctured and pigmented one (as with all areas of the skin, the epidermis is constantly replaced), which causes the pigmentation to appear less vibrant and more natural.

 There are a few keys to selecting the right Scalp MicroPigmentation technician and clinic.
 Here are some ways to ensure you have the best Scalp MicroPigmentation procedure:

-Find an Experienced Clinic with Highly Trained Technicians
+Find An Experienced Clinic With Highly Trained Technicians

 Looking into new clinics or speedily trained technicians won’t result in the best Scalp MicroPigmentation procedure.
 It’s important to understand how your technician has been trained and how skilled they are at SMP before they perform SMP on your scalp.
-Selecting Scalp MicroPigmentation for your hair loss solution is an important decision — make sure that the technician working on your scalp is held to a high standard of quality, understands the differences that gender and ethnicity make into hairline design and SMP outcome, and is employed by a steady clinic.
+Selecting Scalp MicroPigmentation for your hair loss solution is an important decision.
+Make sure that the technician working on your scalp is held to a high standard of quality, understands the differences that gender and ethnicity make into hairline design and SMP outcome, and is employed by a steady clinic.

 Understand Where Your SMP Treatment Will Take Place